firefly-iii/docs/docs/docs/references/data-importer/json.md

 ### duplicate_detection_method

 The CSV importer has three methods to detect duplicate transactions.
-The [import configuration](../how-to-use/configure-import.md) page has all the details.
+The [reference](duplicate-detection.md) page has all the details.
 The JSON file reflects your choices.

 * `none`.
 Do no duplicate detection.
 * `classic`.
 Do content-based duplicate detection.
 * `cell`.
 Do identifier-based duplicate detection.

-Again, to learn more about these options, read about [import configuration](../how-to-use/configure-import.md).
+Again, to learn more about these options, read [the reference about duplicate detection](duplicate-detection.md).

 ### ignore_duplicate_lines